Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_grid_from_geodataset.rst

 Here are three examples of how to use the ``setup_grid_from_geodataset`` method for a Wflow model:

 1. Create static inflows at GRDC gauges.
-The inflows are given in a csv file and the locations using the geosjon file in the wflow staticgeoms folder.
+The inflows are given in a csv file and the locations using the geojson file in the wflow staticgeoms folder.
 2. Create cyclic reservoir demand at the reservoir outlet locations.
 The demand is given in a csv file and the locations using the `reservoir_outlet_id` map in the staticmaps.
 3. Create forcing reservoir outflows at the reservoir outlet locations.
 The inflows are given